tobocop/howhardwoulditbe/README.md

 * add 127.0.0.1 plink.test to /etc/hosts

 * `bundle`
+> pg, nokogiri, and tiny_tds may have issues on El Cap.
+Prefix the
+> following to the gem install command:
+> `env ARCHFLAGS="-arch x86_64"`
+> eventmachine may fail.
+If so, try:
+> `gem install eventmachine -v '1.0.8' -- --with-cppflags=-I/usr/local/opt/openssl/include`

 * Get yml files (tango, gigya, and sendgrid).
 They should be in Keepass.